Seanny123/risk-thinking-work-sample/README.md

   a future applications, for example querying a specific day across all stocks/etfs, it is trivial to amalgamate the data using `pyarrow.parquet.ParquetDataset`
+- Basic integration tests are stored in `tests/`

 ## Notes on ML Training